ThibaultDieudonne/RiotMatchmaking/README.md

 We can compare riot_imbalance average for a large game sample with the same "imbalance" concept applied to a streak-independant team making algorithm respecting the amount of win streaks, lose streaks and neutrals players.
 In pratice we just create a large amount of "fake lobbies" by sampling players' streaks with probabilities from the real sample.

-If riot_imbalance is much greater than streak independant then Riot is definitely rigging team making to control player's streaks.
+If riot_imbalance is much greater than streak independant imbalance then Riot is definitely rigging team making to control player's streaks.
 If the values are close Riot team making might not be rigged.
 If riot_imbalance is much lower, it means that Riot team making is streak dependant, but it tends to balance winning/losing players over teams.